• S&P 500: 5599.3 +27.23 +0.49%

 Escalators 10% every 5 years and in options

-Typical location Rural towns with fewer than 20,000 people
+Typical location Rural towns with approx. 20,000 people

 Ticker symbol NYSE: DG